Michael Steinberger

 Michael Steinberger is an American author and journalist, who served as the wine columnist of the internet magazine Slate from 2002 to 2011.

 He has been described as "one of the greatest wine writers on the planet", and to possess a "blessedly trustworthy voice and palate".
 Steinberger has himself stated his palate is Euro-centric, having been cultivated on French wine, with the wine from Bordeaux and Burgundy being his "touchstones".

 Currently, Steinberger serves as a freelance writer, often involving topics regarding tennis, for publications including The New York Times.

 Career

 Steinberger has previously worked as a Hong Kong correspondent for Maclean's.
 He has also contributed to publications such as The New York Times, Saveur, Financial Times, The Economist, Food & Wine, New York Magazine, Wine Spectator, The World of Fine Wine, and Sommelier Journal.
 Steinberger's Slate column that had run since June, 2002 was terminated as a result of layoffs by Slate parent company The Washington Post Company in August, 2011.

-Steinberger's book Au Revoir to All That was published in June, 2009.